 Billie + Bobbie

 Designed specially with safety and comfort in mind, the Billie + Bobbie Swaddle Sack is proudly made in Australia from superfine merino wool.
-Naturally breathable, it helps reduce overheating and eliminates the need for extra blankets.
+Naturally breathable, it helps reduce overheating and disruption from the startle reflex.

-How do you dress a baby under a swaddle?
+How do you dress a newborn under a swaddle?

 It’s super important to avoid baby overheating, so don’t overdress baby under the swaddle.
 Red Nose Australia recommends dressing baby as you would dress yourself for the temperature of the room.
 Use breathable, lightweight garments made of fabrics like muslin or cotton.